 A few things to note:

-- ALL new staff are expected to be a part of staff training.
-It is very encouraged for returning staff.
+- ALL new staff are expected to be a part of staff training (May 27-June 4).
+It is strongly encouraged for returning staff.

-- ALL staff receive Friday evening-Sunday afternoon off.
+- ALL staff receive Friday evening-Sunday 2pm off.

 Benefits of working at Tanadoona